GeNet: A Graph Neural Network-based Anti-noise Task-Oriented Semantic Communication Paradigm: Related Work

 DL techniques have shown great potential in processing various intelligent tasks, i.e., computer vision and NLP~\cite{sc4}.
 In the communication area, the recent line of research on semantic communication~\cite{sc5,djscc,djscc2,muti_edeg} has motivated a paradigm shift in communication system design for many types of data.

 In particular, a task-oriented semantic communication system was proposed in~\cite{sc5} that provides text and speech of the target language at the receiving end by transmitting low dimensional semantic features to achieve translation tasks in speech transmission, and exhibits higher robustness in the case of channel damage.
 A task-oriented communication for multi-device cooperative edge inference was proposed in~\cite{muti_edeg}, where a group of low-end edge devices transmit the task-relevant features to an edge server for aggregation and processing.
 In the seminal work of semantic communication~\cite{djscc}, E.~Bourtsoulatze et al.\ construct an encoder-decoder architecture through neural networks and uses the energy constrained encoder outputs.
-The output of the beam encoder is transmitted through AWGN and Rayleigh fading channels, achieving comparative transmission in noisy environments Better performance of unified image encoding JPEG and JPEG2000.
+The output of the beam encoder is transmitted through AWGN and Rayleigh fading channels, achieving better performance in noisy environments than traditional image coding JPEG and JPEG2000.